machine-drivers/docker-machine-driver-qemu/README.md

 Options:

+ - `--qemu-accelerator`: The QEMU Accelerator to use.
+Defaults to none, but Linux will still use KVM if available.
  - `--qemu-boot2docker-url`: The URL of the boot2docker image.
 Defaults to the latest available version.
  - `--qemu-disk-size`: Size of disk for the host in MB.
 Default: `20000`
  - `--qemu-memory`: Size of memory for the host in MB.
 Default: `1024`